 4. Deliver The Clubs To The Destination

-Notify the destination that you have shipped your clubs and the date that they can expect to receive your golf clubs.
+Notify the destination where you have shipped your clubs and the date they can expect to receive them.
 Check whether any storage fees will be required for the period from delivery until you arrive.

-Due to the rapid rise in demand, the costs have reduced to make it more affordable for the average golfer to ship their clubs.
-Although not cheap it is more affordable now than ever before.
+Due to the rapid rise in demand, the costs have been reduced to make it more affordable for the average golfer to ship their clubs.
+Although not cheap, it is more affordable now than ever before.

 Airlines & Baggage Fees

-Fees for checking in baggage fees are big business for airlines and companies that run airports.
+Fees for checking in baggage are big business for airlines and companies that run airports.
 The annual revenue generated by this runs at approximately $5 billion.
-You can sometimes pay more for adding additional baggage such as a golf bag than the price charged by courier companies.
+You can sometimes pay more for adding additional baggage, such as a golf bag, than the price charged by courier companies.